Enekoassets/ReActIdle/README.md

 https://github.com/user-attachments/assets/4436cd43-7d5e-4ec3-83ad-d663ed3733c8

 The first one is an acted sample, the second one a real one, and so on.
 Aren't they indistinguishable?

-## License

-The dataset provided in this repository is released under the **MIT License**.
-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the dataset, under the conditions outlined in the MIT License.

-See [LICENSE.txt](LICENSE.txt) for full license text.